 Popper became a Marxist, and by early 1919, aged 17, he had become a Communist.
 He believed these doctrines offered the best means to end the terrible hardship faced by many of Vienna’s citizens.

 His Communist phase was very short-lived.
 Popper soon concluded that Communists, with their belief in revolutionary violence, did not care about people dying: they exploited the workers cynically, using them as pawns in a power game.

 Inspired by Einstein

-Learning about Albert Einstein’s work changed Popper’s life in 1919.
+In 1919, learning about Albert Einstein’s work changed Popper’s life.